 What should I ask before booking?

-Confirm training and registration (if applicable), session length, costs, cancellation policy, and whether they will coordinate with your GP.
-Ask about contraindications related to medical conditions or medications.
+Confirm training, session length, costs, cancellation policy, and whether they will share information with your GP if you request.
+Ask about contraindications related to existing medical conditions or medications.

 How much do sessions typically cost and where are they offered?

-Private sessions vary widely by location and modality; many clinics and allied health centers offer complementary services.
-Some hospitals and cancer support centers provide on‑site programs as part of integrative care.
+Private session costs vary by location and modality; clinics, allied health centres and community programs commonly offer complementary services.
+Some hospitals and cancer support centres include on‑site programs as part of integrative care.

 Can these therapies help during cancer or chronic illness?

-People with cancer or chronic conditions often report symptom relief and improved quality of life.
-Use them as supportive care only and always inform your oncology or specialist team before starting any new therapy.
+People with cancer or chronic conditions often report symptom relief and improved quality of life from supportive therapies.
+Use them only as complementary care and always inform your oncology or specialist team before starting new treatments.

 Are there self‑help techniques I can try at home?

 Yes.
-Simple options include guided breathwork, basic Qigong or gentle movement, EFT tapping on acupressure points, and relaxation or grounding exercises.
-A trained teacher can tailor practices to your needs.
+Options include guided breathwork, basic Qigong or gentle movement, EFT tapping on acupressure points, and grounding or relaxation exercises.
+A trained teacher can adapt practices to your needs and physical abilities.

 Who might benefit most from remote sessions?

 Time‑pressed clients, people in regional areas, and those who feel anxious in clinic settings often prefer remote work.
-It supports continuity of care for those unable to attend in person.
+Remote options support continuity of care for people unable to attend in person.

 How should I integrate these services with my healthcare team?